From motifs to L\'evy flights: Modeling urban mobility in Bogot\'a's public transport system: Methods

 \subsection{Characterizing mobility through the Origin–Destination matrix}

 An abstract representation of human movements and their interactions with places or objects is given by OD matrices, which are widely used to uncover interaction patterns between people and their territories, as well as in urban planning processes.
 These matrices have been constructed using various approaches: from data sources that inherently contain explicit origins and destinations \cite{Riascos_taxis,LoaizaPlosOne2019}; from mobility surveys \cite{TAMBLAY201644}; through clustering techniques \cite{Cluster_1}; by means of neural networks or signal-processing methods \cite{NYU_OD}; and even from entropy-based approaches \cite{Lopez-Ospina_OD_entropy}.
 In cities where transportation systems record only entry points, strategies such as the use of exit tickets have been implemented to construct more accurate OD matrices \cite{Ferry_NY}.
 In the case of Bogotá’s public transportation system, previous studies have focused on a single transportation mode (e.g., BRT) and considered only two-step trips to construct the OD matrices \cite{Lotero_covid}. \\[2mm] Building on previous works and our results, we constructed an OD matrix whose elements $T_{ij}$ represent the number of users traveling from zone $i$ to zone $j$, considering all transportation modes integrated within the system.
 Moreover, all user trajectories throughout the day were included, not only those with two card validations, to generate the most complete OD matrix possible from the available data and, consequently, to achieve a deeper understanding of the system.
 Following the motif results presented in Fig. \ref{Fig_2}, we selected trajectories consisting of two to six validations, as supported by the information in Table \ref{Tabla_1} and the motif analysis.
-Using the same logic applied to identify the different mobility motifs; that is, considering each subsequent validation as the destination of the previous one, we first constructed specific OD matrices for each trajectory length, denoted OD-2 to OD-6 for matrices generated with 2 to 6 successive access records.
-This procedure ensured a cleaner and more structured construction of the total OD matrix.
-This methodological design enables the approximation of an integrated OD matrix that overcomes the limitation of considering only two-step trajectories and provides a more complete view of urban mobility in Bogotá.
-The resulting matrices were subsequently aggregated to obtain a final OD matrix representing the overall mobility of the city.
-This representation is shown in Fig. \ref{Fig_3}(a), which, with a size of $2828 \times 2828$ zones, reflects the movement of public transport users over the two years of data collection and analysis.
-The color bar indicates the number of passengers that completed each trip during the study period.
+Using the same logic employed to identify mobility motifs, whereby each validation is treated as the destination of the preceding one, we first construct specific OD matrices for each trajectory length.
+These matrices, denoted OD-2 to OD-6, are generated from sequences of 2 to 6 successive access records.
+This approach yields a cleaner and more structured construction of the overall OD matrix.
+By combining these contributions, we obtain an integrated OD matrix that overcomes the limitation of restricting the analysis to two-step trajectories and provides a more comprehensive description of urban mobility in Bogotá.
+Although the OD-2 to OD-6 matrices are based on pairwise transitions, these transitions are systematically extracted from multi-step daily motifs rather than from isolated consecutive validations, allowing intermediate movements within the same day to be incorporated into the integrated representation. \\[2mm] The resulting OD-2 to OD-6 matrices were subsequently aggregated to obtain a final OD matrix representing the overall mobility of the city.
+This representation is shown in Fig. \ref{Fig_3}(a), which, with a size of $2{,}828 \times 2{,}828$ zones, captures the movement patterns of public transport users over the two-year study period.
+The color bar indicates the number of passengers that completed each trip.
+It is also worth noting that a large fraction of the OD matrix entries are zero: $55.2\%$ of all origin–destination pairs register no trips, indicating that users do not travel between many potential zone pairs.
+On average, a zone connects with 1264.8 other zones, although this value exhibits substantial variability, with a standard deviation of 742.4.
 For comparison, Fig. \ref{Fig_3}(b) presents the distance matrix of Bogotá, where the color bar represents the geographical distance between zones $i$ and $j$. \\[2mm]